 Amid the Covid-19 crisis, many have lost their family members, friends and loved ones.
 Psychologist Hirak Patel of Fortis Hospital addresses how to deal with such grief.
 Click here for a detailed version or continue reading to know more.

 The ongoing pandemic has not only increased the fear of infection but living through this pandemic has brought people experiences of anxiety, trauma, grief and guilt.
-As the number of illnesses and deaths have risen since last year, the uncertainty of the virus and dealing with it has become overwhelming.
+As the number of illnesses and deaths has risen since last year, the uncertainty of the virus and dealing with it has become overwhelming.
 Many people have lost their loved ones due to the virus but survived it themselves.
-And going through the loss can also cause a sense of guilt that survivors are facing along with the grieving.
+And going through the loss can also cause a sense of guilt that survivors are facing along with grieving.
 The person experiencing it either believes that either they are the cause of their loved one’s demise or that they are not capable of living as the loved one has passed away.
 Or sometimes it can be both.
 All this can impact a person’s sense of self, belief, optimism and resilience to cope with the situation.

 Getting isolated or self-quarantined to avoid getting exposed to the infection is required to take proper precautions for self and those around.
 However, quarantine is a new concept for all of us.
-The constant worry about health, thoughts about not been around people, limited physical movement, fear of transmitting the infection to others around creates anxiety and fear among people.
+The constant worry about health, thoughts about not being around people, limited physical movement, and fear of transmitting the infection to others around creates anxiety and fear among people.
 Isolation and quarantining have affected mental well-being and people are experiencing emotional distress.
 But one needs to remember that even though it is physical isolation one can always stay connected with others socially by using different mediums.

 Check out some tips to strengthen your bonding with family and friends during the lockdown here.

 The COVID-19 pandemic is new to everyone, a collective experience we are facing for the first time.
-The way our mind deals with grief or loss or anxiety is different then what has been experienced during this time.
+The way our mind deals with grief or loss or anxiety is different than what has been experienced during this time.
 All over the world, people are experiencing common things like: